Memphis vs. NC State prediction, odds, betting line: 2025 Gasparilla Bowl picks from proven model

 SportsLine's model has revealed its North Carolina State Wolfpack vs. Memphis Tigers picks for the Gasparilla Bowl 2025 on Friday

 The 2025 Gasparilla Bowl takes place on Friday when the NC State Wolfpack of the ACC face the Memphis Tigers of the American Conference.
 NC State (7-5) has won its last two games, most recently defeating UNC, 42-19, on Nov.
 29. Memphis (8-4) has dropped three in a row and fell to Navy, 28-17, the last time it took the field on Nov.
 27. Memphis will be led by interim head coach, Reggie Howard, after Ryan Silverfield left for the Arkansas Razorbacks head coach opening.
-The 2025 Gasparilla Bowl will be the first meeting between the programs.
-Star NC State running back Hollywood Smothers announced his intention to enter the transfer portal on Thursday.
+Star North Carolina State running back Hollywood Smothers announced his intention to enter the transfer portal on Thursday.

 Kickoff is at 2:30 p.m.
 ET from Raymond James Stadium in Tampa, Fla.
-Memphis has won four straight bowl games, while NC State has lost five straight bowl appearances.
-The Wolfpack are 3.5-point favorites in the latest Memphis vs. NC State odds, while the over/under is 55.5.
+The Wolfpack are 3.5-point favorites in the latest Memphis vs. NC State odds, while the over/under is 56.5.
 Before making any NC State vs. Memphis picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: